 In some churches, many drink from the toilet of legalism and try to shove the heads of others down into the same pot.
 They want us to believe our Creator gives gold stars on our Good Little Christian Chart for putting our butts in the pews and listening to lies.
-No. It doesn’t work that way.
-We must stand up to this.
+No, it doesn’t work that way, and we must stand up to this.
 We need to recenter our gatherings onto the truth of the simplicity of the gospel:

 JUST JESUS.
 He is enough.

-The number one problem with our assemblies is the mixture of the Old and New Covenants.
+The number one problem in our assemblies is the mixture of the Old and New Covenants.
 Moses plus Jesus.
 Law plus grace.
-If Paul could see what we’re doing by not being clear about Christians being dead to the Law–100% no relationship with it–he’d call us, “Fools!”
+If Paul could see what we’re doing by not being clear about Christians being dead to the Law–100% no relationship with it–he’d call us fools!
 (See Galatians 3:1).
-The double-talkers who are teaching a mixture, he’d tell them to castrate themselves (see Galatians 5:12).
+The double-talkers who are teaching a mixture, he’d tell them to castrate themselves!
+(See Galatians 5:12).